 I work with you to provide you with the best solution for your hip.

 There are many techniques available to perform a hip replacement.
-The surgical method used to access the hip joint is known as the Surgical Approach.
+The surgical method used to access the hip joint is known as the surgical approach.

 My routine practice is to use a minimally invasive approach to perform hip replacement surgery.
 I will discuss with you the relative advantages and disadvantages of using different surgical approaches to the hip joint.